The City Council is committed to improving the condition of local roads and footways within neighbourhoods in Nottingham.

 Nottingham Winter Service Plan

-The aim of this document is to describe how the highway winter service is set up to provide for the winter season and how it is expanded to cope with more severe weather.
+The aim of this document is to describe how the highway winter service is set up to provide for the winter period and how it is expanded to cope with more severe weather.

 Nottingham City Council aims to provide a Highways Winter Service which, as far as reasonably practicable, allows the safe movements of vehicular traffic on the primary highway network, while minimising delays and accidents directly attributable to adverse weather conditions.

-The new Asset Management Policy, Strategy and Framework along with the Highway Safety Inspection Manual and Winter Service Plan were approved by Portfolio Holder decision on 30 January 2020.
+The new Asset Management Policy, Strategy, and Framework along with the Highway Safety Inspection Manual and Winter Service Plan were approved by the Portfolio Holder

 Maintenance Incentive Fund